Umairican/The-Bechdel-Test/README.md

  What is The Bechdel Test, you ask?
 Well, a film or screenplay passes The Bechdel Test by meeting the following requirements:

- 1. It includes at least two women
+ 1. It includes at least two (named) women
 2. who have at least one conversation
 3. about something other than a man or men.